atecon/knn/src/knn_help.md

 The KNN (K-Nearest Neighbors) package is a powerful tool for performing KNN classification and regression tasks.
 It provides a set of functions that allow you to fit a model, make predictions, get scores, summarize the model, and plot the scores.

+Please report any issues or suggestions on the [GitHub page](https://github.com/atecon/knn) or Gretl mailing list.

 ## Public Functions

 ### `knn_fit(train_data, train_labels, n_neighbors)`